Instability of an inverse problem for the stationary radiative transport near the diffusion limit: Introduction

 where $u(x, v)$ solves the RTE~\eqref{eq:RTE} and the Banach spaces $\cX$, $\cY$ will be clarified later.
-Since the incoming boundary condition $u(x, v) = f(x)$ on $\Gamma_{-}$ is already provided, we can replace the outward boundary current $\cJ(x)$ by the following integration over the full angular space
+Since the incoming boundary condition $u(x, v) = f(x)$ on $\Gamma_{-}$ is already provided, therefore we replace the outward boundary current $\cJ_{+}(x)$ by the following total boundary current,